Contributing Gear Writer

 It’s no secret that YETI coolers don’t come cheap.
 But it’s also well known that YETI makes some of the best coolers in the game.
 The M20 Soft Backpack Cooler is no exception.

 One of the downsides of most soft coolers is the challenge of the zipper.
 YETI sought to remove this problem by creating a magnetized seal, along with a couple of buckles for added security.
 If you had a prior version of one of YETI’s backpack coolers then you know that the magnet was kind of terrifying.
-YETI has toned it down a bit with the M20, offering a reliable seal without the risk of your fingers getting chopped off (that may be a bit dramatic but those magnets were strong).
+YETI has toned it down a bit with the M20, offering a reliable seal without the risk of your fingers getting pinched.
+Add in a couple buckle straps to seal the deal, and the cold air ain’t going anywhere until you open it up.

 The M20 is comfortable to carry and has lots of attachment points for securing gear, so you can stay hands free if you wish.
 The M20 will keep your drinks cold for days – if you prefer something reusable instead of ice the YETI Thin Ice is an awesome option.
 While the price is a bit steep, YETI makes coolers you can rely on and the M20 is a great backpack option.

-For more information on the Yeti Hopper M20, check out our full review here.
+Check out our full review of the Yeti Hopper M20.
 For more backpack coolers, check out our guide to The Best Backpack Coolers.

 CHECK PRICE ON REI Check Price on Yeti